Contact DLA Helpline

 What if my circumstances change?

-You must let the Disability Benefits Centre know as soon as your circumstances change.
+You must let the Disability Benefits Centre know as soon as your circumstances change by calling the DLA contact number.
 This could be any of the following reasons for calling:

 - Condition changes